realm/realm-java/README.md

 * _Also_ download & install the Android SDK, **Android 4.4.2 (API 19)** (for example through Android Studio’s **Android SDK Manager**)
 * Download the Android NDK (> r10b).
 For example, on Mac OS you can do this with [Homebrew](http://brew.sh) with `brew install android-ndk`.
-* Modify the `local.properties` file at the root of this folder with the correct paths for the Android SDK and NDK, for example: sdk.dir=/Applications/Android Studio.app/sdk ndk.dir=/usr/local/Cellar/android-ndk/r10b
+* Modify the `local.properties` file at the root of this folder with the correct paths for the Android SDK and NDK, for example:

+    ```
+    sdk.dir=/Applications/Android Studio.app/sdk
+    ndk.dir=/usr/local/Cellar/android-ndk/r10b
+    ```

-Once you have completed all the pre-requisites building Realm is done with a simple  `./gradlew assemble`.
-That will generate the `.aar` file and annotation processor jar for Realm.
+Once you have completed all the pre-requisites building Realm is done with a simple command

+    ./gradlew assemble

+That command will generate the .aar file and annotation processor jar for Realm.
 You will find them in realm/build/outputs/aar and realm-annotations-processor/build/libs, respectively.

 ### Other Commands

  * `./gradlew generatereleaseJavadoc` will generate the Javadocs
  * `./gradlew connectedCheck` will run the tests on a connected Android device